 I asked the outraged VP to consider an alternative to firing Adam.
-(He was very angry so I wasn’t sure how far I wanted to push this!)
+(He was quite unhappy, so I wasn’t sure how far I wanted to push this!)
 “How about if you let Adam attend the next workshop free of charge?”
 I offered to work directly with Adam and Steve (Adam’s sales manager) during the workshop.
-“Assuming all goes well, I’d like to help Steve put a skill development plan in place because, after observing Adam, I think I know what’s scaring him.”
+“Assuming all goes well, after the workshop I’d like to help Steve put a skill development plan in place because, after observing Adam, I think I know what’s scaring him.”
+Mike agreed.

 “Guess what happened to me last month?” said Adam, ”I won the award for top seller of the year, and I wanted to say thanks.”